nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/eobagruriqg.md

 import numpy as np # only need this once per program

-from numpy import loadtxt   #only need to use this once per program

 file_name = 'Calibration_650nm.csv'               # replace with the name of your csv data file